-- 1) Continue to monitor income based on customer deliveries and the financial solvency of the drought management activities. - 2) Assess the fiscal consequences and present need for a larger drought management staff, particularly of temporary workers. - 3) Consider adding customer service representatives to help with answering phones, assisting in customer questions regarding drought restrictions, and possibly extending hours later into the evening. - 4) Provide prompt notice to a customer whenever the District obtains information that indicates that a leak may exist within the end-user's exclusive control.
+- 1) Implement the Stage 2 drought rates as approved by Board action. - a) Add 30% drought surcharge to commodity rates only. - b) Apply to water rates in effect prior to drought declaration, and on all user classes. - 2) Continue to monitor income based on customer deliveries and the financial solvency of the drought management activities. - 3) Assess the fiscal consequences and present need for a larger drought management staff, particularly of temporary workers. - 4) Consider adding customer service representatives to help with answering phones, assisting in customer questions regarding drought restrictions, and possibly extending hours later into the evening.

-- 1) When determined appropriate by the DRT, prepare materials for the declaration of a water warning for approval by the Board of Directors, consistent with applicable state law -with engineering and operations. - 2) Assess the need for a temporary change in the point of diversion for water taken from Folsom Reservoir to further upstream on the South Fork of the American River, possibly to supplement Sly Park's Jenkinson Lake through the Hazel Creek Tunnel with engineering and operations. - 3) Provide 30-days written notice to all Improvement District No. 97 property owners listed on the current County assessment roll, notifying them of the water warning declaration and the planned decrease of releases into Clear Creek; and take to the Board for approval or ratification at the first available regular Board meeting with engineering and operations. - 4) Review options for Area-of-Origin water rights and exceptions to water-right curtailments. - 5) Seek exceptions to U. S. Bureau of Reclamation contract shortage criteria, if needed.
+- 1) When determined appropriate by the DRT, prepare materials for the declaration of a water warning for approval by the Board of Directors, consistent with applicable state law -with engineering and operations. - 2) Assess the need for a temporary change in the point of diversion for water taken from Folsom Reservoir to further upstream on the South Fork of the American River, possibly to supplement Sly Park's Jenkinson Lake through the Hazel Creek Tunnel with engineering and operations. - 3) Provide 30-days written notice to all Improvement District No. 97 property owners listed on the current County assessment roll, notifying them of the water warning declaration and the planned decrease of releases into Clear Creek; and take to the Board for approval or ratification at the first available regular Board meeting with engineering and operations. - 4) Review options for Area-of-Origin water rights. - 5) Seek exceptions to U. S. Bureau of Reclamation contract shortage criteria, if needed.

-- 1) Send monthly notification postcards to all customers, and email messages to those customers providing email addresses, informing them of mandatory watering restrictions and other conservation requirements in effect. - 2) Launch a monthly Rapid Notify automated telephone message informing customers of mandatory watering restrictions and other conservation requirements in effect. - 3) Work with regional partners to spread the word about drought and fire danger.
+- 1) Send monthly notification postcards to all customers, and email messages to those customers providing email addresses, informing them of mandatory watering restrictions and other conservation requirements in effect. - 2) Launch a monthly Rapid Notify automated telephone message informing customers of mandatory watering restrictions and other conservation requirements in effect. - 3) Work with regional partners to spread the word about drought and fire danger. - 4) Secure an op-ed space in local and regional newspapers for an essay on water supply and use restriction in El Dorado County. - 5) Continue to update the Drought Stage website link, including weekly updates on community demand response.

-- 4) Secure an op-ed space in local and regional newspapers for an essay on water supply and use restriction in El Dorado County. - 5) Continue to update the Drought Stage website link, including weekly updates on community demand response. - 6) Assist the City of Placerville with water use reduction targets mith water efficiency.
+6) Assist the City of Placerville with water use reduction targets - with water efficiency.